andlo/mycroft-skills-list-gitbook/skills/cmd_skill.forslund.md

 ### _cmd_skill.forslund_
 ## Description:
 This is a very old skill so it uses the now depricated skill config in mycroft.conf.
-The skill can be configured to run scripts from easily pronouncable human utterances, such as "generate report" by adding the following to the ~/.mycroft/mycroft.conf json
+The skill can be configured to run scripts from easily pronouncable human utterances, such as "generate report" by adding the following to the .mycroftmycroft.conf json
 "CmdSkill": {
 "alias": {
-"generate report": "/home/forslund/scripts/generate_report.sh"
+"generate report": "homeforslundscriptsgenerate_report.sh"
 }
 }
 The config needs to be valid json so be careful.
-The config usually contains a The configuration above will launch /home/forslund/scripts/generate_report.sh when the second utterance under usage is invoked.
+The config usually contains a The configuration above will launch homeforslundscriptsgenerate_report.sh when the second utterance under usage is invoked.
 ![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)

 ### Platform: